 B --> |1 EUR| FeeManager

-When the transaction will be attempted to be persisted, the storage layer will make sure to flag UserA'
+When the transaction will be attempted to be persisted, the storage layer will make sure to flag UserA' and UserB' payments.
+If that operation fails, the whole transaction creation fails.

-).
+Because Verax is heavily inspired in Bitcoin's model, the concurrency model is quite simple.
+When a new transaction is commited into the database, each payment in input section is attempted to be spent (altering their spend_by field from None to Some(new_transaction_id)).
 If any `payment is already spent, or not valid, the whole transaction creation fails and a rollback is issued upper stream.
 The storage layer ensures that transaction creation and updates are atomic and updates.

 sequenceDiagram